 - Heart transplant

-- Turn off or removal of support devices
+- When to use or remove support devices

 The palliative team will also make sure the rest of your medical team know your goals.
 This will include documents like advanced directives.